Article first published in September 2014, updated July 2019

 Instead of having to take screenshots, you can view your current design through a specific color blindness type and edit accordingly.
 It’s also a great way to preview images, especially prior to purchasing stock photography or using image backgrounds for your buttons.

 Knowing how well your call to action button will stand out from your email newsletter’s background is just as important as checking the readability of your main email content.
 For example, if you have a green button on a red background, it will not stand out to someone with red/green color blindness.
-You will want to make sure, at minimum, the contrast between the button and the background are distinguishable.
+You will want to make sure, at a minimum, the contrast between the button and the background are distinguishable.
 All it takes is adding a different color border around the button, such as the silver borders around the help and act now buttons above.

 As you’re editing your emails for color accessibility, remember that the same rules can be applied to the pages you want your visitors to click through to.
 Don’t lose conversions because your email works for the color blind, but the landing pages they are directed to are confusing.